Gas Buddy estimates 71% of NC gas stations are still out of fuel but there was improvement overnight

 Gas Buddy reports there was limited overnight improvement in the Raleigh, Charlotte and Greensboro regions.

+President Joe Biden, speaking from the White House on Thursday, urged Americans: "Don't panic."
+But he acknowledged it would take into next week for the situation to return to normal.

+"I want to be clear," he said, "we will not feel the effects at the pump immediately.
+This is not like flicking on a light switch.
+This pipeline is 5,500 miles long.
+It had never been fully shut down its entire history, and so -- so fully.
+And we have to -- now they have to safely and fully return to normal operations."

-There's hopefully an end in sight with the Colonial Pipeline announcing Wednesday afternoon that it had begun the process of restarting operations.
+The Colonial Pipeline announced Wednesday afternoon that it had begun the process of restarting operations.

-"Some markets served by Colonial Pipeline may experience, or continue to experience, intermittent service interruptions during the start-up period.
-Colonial will move as much gasoline, diesel, and jet fuel as is safely possible and will continue to do so until markets return to normal," the company wrote in a statement.
+"Colonial Pipeline has made substantial progress in safely restarting our pipeline system and can report that product delivery has commenced in a majority of the markets we service," the company said in a statement on Thursday.
+"By mid-day today, we project that each market we service will be receiving product from our system.
+The green segments on this map are operational, meaning product delivery has commenced.
+Blue lines will be operational later today.
+This would not have been possible without the commitment and dedication of the many Colonial team members across the pipeline who worked safely and tirelessly safely through the night to get our lines up and running.
+We are grateful for their dedicated service and professionalism during these extraordinary times."

 Secretary of Energy Jennifer Mulhern Granholm tweeted on Thursday that things should be returning to normal by the end of the weekend.